-In setting salaries of the Named Executive Officers, the Committee reviewed automotive and general industry benchmark data for the Chief Executive officer.
-For the other Named Executive Officers it consults with the Chief Executive Officer regarding individual performance.
+In setting salaries of the Named Executive Officers, the Committee reviewed automotive and general industry benchmark data for the CEO.
+For the other Named Executive Officers it consults with the CEO regarding individual performance.
 Based on the foregoing review, as well as consideration of individual performance, tenure and experience, the performance of the Corporation overall, any retention concerns, the individual's historical compensation and input from other Board members, the Committee sets the base salaries for the Named Executive Officers.
-The salaries that the Committee approved for the Named Executive Officers for 2013 are shown in the salary column of the Summary Compensation Table and have not changed from the prior year.
+The salaries that the Committee approved for the Named Executive Officers for 2014 are shown in the salary column of the Summary Compensation Table and have not changed from the prior year.